notsue/haha/README.md

 ## Usage

+Two options:

-Download zip-file of our demo site (https://github.com/notsue/notsue.github.io) (press green code-button, and select 'download zip')
+- Download zip-file here (press green code-button, and select 'download zip')

+- Probably better: Download zip-file of our demo site (https://github.com/notsue/notsue.github.io)

-Read haha.html and haha-tufte.html.
+Second option gives you a guide and examples: haha.html and haha-tufte.html.

 Send comments, tips, wishes and questions to notsue at protonmail dot com .
 Do not compare with markdown, ReST, etc. HaHa is not another lightweight markup.
 It's 'dirty' HTML.
 As dirty as possible.